 Indian Army Knows The Exact Location of 12 Terror Launch Pads in Pakistan; But Can They Strike?

 The removal of Shiv Mohan Saha, ADG CID, a veteran of the Kashmir Police from the Valley to below the belt posting at Delhi NCCS is nothing but a waste of asset.
-Sahai had famously shut down the militant activities in major areas in J&K; he was also instrumental in stamping out organised dissent by CM Mehbooba Mufti in Kashmir region.
+Sahai had famously shut down the militant activities in major areas in J&K; he was also instrumental in stamping out organised dissent by CM Mehbooba Mufti in the Kashmir region.
 This might have been the biggest setback to the morale of security forces in Jammu and Kashmir.

 The ruffling of the local populace on the issue of revoking Article 35A sent a wave of anger and hate towards the Centre.
-With the local groups suggesting that the move was to inculcate increased influence of Central government’s agenda on the region and the removal of the special status given to Kashmir during the accession to India.
+With the local groups suggesting that the move was to inculcate increased influence of the Central government’s agenda on the region and the removal of the special status given to Kashmir during the accession to India.

 The death of Burhan Wani was a major flashpoint in the discourse of Kashmir’s political turmoil.
-The massive civilian protest that ensued saw the death of almost 120 people, the heavy-handedness of the government only made matters worse.
+The massive civilian protest that ensued saw the death of almost 120 people, and the heavy-handedness of the government only made matters worse.
 The choice to enforce order through this kind of heavy-handed approach has brought about an angry, resentful generation of youth that feels the political structure has defeated their hopes and spirit.

 India Using Israel’s “Palestine Strategy” To Crush Rebellion in Kashmir?

-The lull in violence during the winter of 2017-18 should have been used for structure and providing some form of dialogue with all the parties in the region to quell the largely separatist tendencies including the Hurriyat party.
-The peak of violence that occurred in Kashmir after the death of Burhan Wani should have been reason enough to form consensual decision towards a more non-violent approach towards Kashmir.
+The lull in violence during the winter of 2017-18 should have been used for structure and providing some form of dialogue with all the parties in the region to quell the largely separatist tendencies, including the Hurriyat party.
+The peak of violence that occurred in Kashmir after the death of Burhan Wani should have been reason enough to forma consensual decision towards a more non-violent approach towards Kashmir.

 Indian Army Knows The Exact Location of 12 Terror Launch Pads in Pakistan; But Can They Strike?

 In the article, Sandeep Bamzai quotes former CM Farooq Abdullah, who suggests that the deteriorating law and order has led to a situation where the youth are being pushed to a confrontation that they are being a victim of.
-In the spirit of the statement, Bamzai seems to hesitantly agree with the fact that the statement could well have been political, yet it is not far away from the truth.
+In the spirit of the statement, Bamzai seems to hesitantly agree with the fact that the statement could well have been political, yet it is not far from the truth.
 “Truth so unpalatable that no one wants to deal with it”.

 Rahul Mahesh is a freelance journalist.
 The views of the author are personal and do not reflect the views of the EurAsian Times